MCERQUA/echo2/clients/Josh/Muscle_Car_Blogs/project_status.md

 ### Recommendations

-1. **Complete Big-Block Alternatives article** by drafting content based on the comprehensive outline.
+1. **Complete Big-Block Alternatives article draft** as the next priority.

-2. **Finalize image selection** for all three articles.
+2. **Begin multimedia collection** for the Big-Block Alternatives article.

 3. **Establish publishing workflow** including final locations for articles and images.